Steven Kwan Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The 7.2 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.
+- The pitching staff for the Nationals has a collective 7.1 K/9, the second-worst in the league.

-- The Nationals have a 4.94 team ERA that ranks 22nd among all league pitching staffs.
+- The Nationals' 4.80 team ERA ranks 21st across all MLB pitching staffs.

-- The Nationals rank 22nd in baseball in home runs surrendered (19 total, 1.5 per game).
+- Nationals pitchers combine to allow 20 total home runs at a clip of 1.4 per game (to rank 22nd in the league).

-- His last appearance was on Sunday against the Colorado Rockies, when the right-hander went 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he tossed five innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.